diskoverdata/diskover-docs/source_files/snowflake_native_connector.md

 - **Duration Analysis**: Understand processing time patterns.

 ### ✅ Prerequisites
-- Snowflake account with appropriate privileges.
+- Snowflake account with Account Admin privileges.
-- Admin access to configure connectors.
+- Ability to create and configure an API client in CloudSoda.
-- Storage system accessible via API (if not preconfigured).

 ### 🧭 Getting Started